 There are a lot of other optional items to pack in your bag (e.g. radio, sunscreen, bug repellant, reading material, etc.).
 Just remember that the more items in the bag, the heavier it will be.

 The most crucial emergency survival item, however, is not listed above.
 It cannot be put into your bag.
-The best tool one can carry with them into a survival situation is a positive mental attitude.
+The best tool one can carry with them into a survival situation is survival knowledge and training.

 Additional Resources: